datacraft-dsc/DEPs/6/README.md

 |               |                                                                                |                                           |

-### Invoke a job synchronously
+### Invoke operation synchronously
 This is an convenience interface by which a consumer can invoke a service/run a job.
-This is a synchronous request, and is expected to be used for job that finish quickly.
+This is a synchronous request, and is expected to be used for jobs that finish quickly.

 #### Request

+The caller API must make

 - A POST request to the https://service-endpoint/invoke/operation_did along with JSON formatted payload as described by the asset schema.
+- The path argument operation_did must be the DID of the operation asset.
 - The payload is the same as the asynchronous invocation

 #### Response